 A commercial intercom system with door release works by empowering a tenant within the building to unlock a door or gate remotely with the push of a button.

-When a guest arrives at a commercial building with an intercom system, they use hardware installed at the entrance (a base station) to call the tenant they’re visiting.
-The tenant is notified of the guest’s arrival through the commercial intercom substation, which can either be a device installed in their suite or their smartphone.
+When a guest arrives at a commercial building with an intercom system, they first use hardware installed at the entrance (a base station) to call the tenant they’re visiting.
+The tenant is then notified of the guest’s arrival through the commercial intercom substation, which can either be a device installed in their suite or their smartphone.

 After the tenant answers the call, they can decide whether to grant the visitor property access.
 If they want to grant access, they simply press the ‘door open’ button on the intercom substation.